View Source Phoenix.LiveView behaviour (Phoenix LiveView v1.0.0)

 • :chunk_size - The chunk size in bytes to send when uploading.
 Defaults 64_000.

 • :chunk_timeout - The time in milliseconds to wait before closing the upload channel when a new chunk has not been received.
-Defaults 10_000.
+Defaults to 10_000.

-• :external - The 2-arity function for generating metadata for external client uploaders.
+• :external - A 2-arity function for generating metadata for external client uploaders.
 This function must return either {:ok, meta, socket} or {:error, meta, socket} where meta is a map.
 See the Uploads section for example usage.

 Raises when a previously allowed upload under the same name is still active.